-In accordance with Christian convictions honoring the body as the temple of the Holy Spirit, the university community accepts a lifestyle that forbids immoral sexual behavior and the use, possession, or distribution of alcohol, tobacco, or illegal drugs.
-Gambling and obscene or pornographic materials or literature, including pornography via the Internet, also are unacceptable.
+In accordance with Christian convictions honoring the body as the temple of the Holy Spirit, the university community accepts a lifestyle that forbids immoral sexual behavior and the use, possession, or distribution of illegal drugs.
+Obscene or pornographic materials or literature, including pornography via the Internet, also are unacceptable.
 Students are expected to maintain these lifestyle standards both on and off campus.
+Responsibilities and expectations for traditional undergraduate students can be found in the Student Handbook.